 - After you've called out all five shots (a salvo), your opponent announces which ones were hits and which ships they hit.

 - For hits, change the white pegs on your target grid to red pegs.
-Your opponent places red pegs in the holes of any ships that you hit.
+Simultaneously, your opponent will place red pegs in the holes of any ships that you hit.

-- Continue in this manner until one of your ships is sunk.
+- Alternate back and forth in this manner until one of your ships is sunk.
 At that point, you lose one shot from your salvo.
-If one of your ships sinks, your salvo is reduced to four shots.
-When two ships sink, the salvo is three shots, and so on.
+If one of your ships sinks, for example, your salvo is now reduced to four shots; when two ships sink, the salvo is three shots, and so on.